Jaredy899/osutil/MULTI_PLATFORM_SETUP.md

 # Multi-Platform Build and Installation System

-This document describes the comprehensive multi-platform build and installation system for macutil.
+This document describes the comprehensive multi-platform build and installation system for osutil.

 ## Overview